pkdawson/imgui-godot/README.md

 In any Node's `_Process` method, use `ImGuiNET` to create your GUI.
 Just don't set the `ProcessPriority` in any of your Nodes to either `int.MinValue` or `int.MaxValue`.

+### Signals

 You can also connect to the `ImGuiLayout` signal, and use ImGui in the method which handles that signal.
-This is strongly recommended if you're using thread groups in Godot 4.1 or later.
+This is strongly recommended if you're using process thread groups in Godot 4.1 or later.
 ```csharp
 ImGuiLayer.Connect(OnImGuiLayout);
 ```

-### ImGuiLayer
+### Configuration

 If you want to customize fonts or other settings, create an `ImGuiConfig` resource, then open the scene `res://addons/imgui-godot/ImGuiLayer.tscn` and set its `Config` property.